 Not long after Carrier invented his game-changing air conditioning machine, a mill engineer named Stuart Cramer created a similar ventilating device to add water vapor to the stifling air inside of textile plants.
 While Cramer was the second person to develop such a device, he was the first to coin the term "air conditioning" to describe the purpose of his invention.

 Air conditioning continued to be used in plants and mills throughout the early 1900s, but it wasn't until 1914 that this modern convenience was installed for the first time in a private home.
 In that year, a Minneapolis millionaire named Charles Gates hired Carrier to install an air conditioner in his mansion.

-By the 1920s, scores of commercial businesses jumped on the air conditioning bandwagon, installing huge (by modern standards) and toxic (they used ammonia as a coolant) air conditioning devices in their stores.
+Throughout the next decade, scores of commercial businesses jumped on the air conditioning bandwagon, installing huge (by modern standards) and toxic (they used ammonia as a coolant) air conditioning devices in their stores.
+The addition of air conditioning allowed employee productivity to soar in the summer months, a time when workers frequently began losing their motivation due to sweltering temperatures.
 The expansion of air conditioning into American homes was stalled during the Great Depression and World War II, but by the 1950s, those who could afford it began adopting this modern convenience by the thousands.

 And while only 10 percent of American homes had air conditioning units in 1965, this number continued to climb slowly and steadily as the decades rolled by.
 By the year 2007, 86 percent of homes had AC systems, according to the Carrier Corporation.
 Today, air conditioning units are considered standard equipment in U.S. homes.
 The type of AC equipment varies across regions, however.
 Central air systems are most common in the South, Midwest and West, while room conditioners are most common in the Northeast, according to the U.S. Energy Information Administration (EIA).